 10.2 As part of our school’s restorative process, pupils who have erred in their conduct will reflect on their actions and will be counselled.
 Pupils will also make restitution for their action(s) through appropriate consequences.

 – Leaving school grounds without permission

 – Substance Abuse

-11. Pupils who demonstrate exemplary character and values are recognised through MOE and school-based awards such as the Model Pupil Award, Edusave Character Awards, HWS Alumni STAR Pupil Award, Good Pupil Award, and “Catch-Me-Right”.
+11. Pupils who demonstrate exemplary character and values are recognised through MOE and school-based awards such as the Model Pupil Award, Edusave Character Awards, HWS STAR Pupil Award, Good Pupil Award, and “Catch-Me-Right”.
 These awards aim to positively reinforce behaviours and actions, and recognise pupils who would serve as role models to others.